 Arrangements must be made with the Clinical Affiliate Supervisor and approved by the Program Director and/or Clinical Coordinator.
 Make up time may not be assigned to clinical settings on holidays that are observed by the sponsoring institution.
 Make up time may not be assigned during non-traditional hours of clinical assignments such as weekends.
 Jefferson's liability insurance covers students during make up time assignments.
+All clinical absences must be made up at the clinical affiliate where the time was missed, consistent with the room assignments in effect when the absence occurred.

 The make-up time form is signed upon fulfillment of the time missed.
-The form will be submitted via email or to the Program Director and/or Clinical Coordinator as required.
+The form will be submitted via email to the Program Director/Clinical Coordinator as required.